laminarize/laminarize/README.md

 # Hi there 👋 My name is Josh Holtz
-#### I am a Senior Full Stack AI Engineer.
-I focus on business outcomes - not endless demos or sandbox toys.
+#### I am a Senior Full Stack AI Engineer
+#### I build for business outcomes - not endless demos or sandbox toys...
+Although I have built an AI powered mixed reality cat toy... :)

 <!--
 **laminarize/laminarize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.